This article shows you how to use ConvertKit. You'll learn how to:

 And that’s it – people who click on that link will now be tagged as ‘Interested in new Instagram course’.

 When your course is ready to launch, instead of emailing your entire list, you can just email those subscribers who expressed an interest.

 You should now be able to get started with ConvertKit and create your first optin forms, email sequences, and email segments.

-Here's a re-cap of what you can do in ConvertKit:
+Here's a re-cap of what we have covered in this guide on how to use ConvertKit:

 But my sales increased dramatically after I started using ConvertKit - it has well and truly paid for itself!